Property and Financial Orders

-Both parties will need to fill out a financial statement indicating all income and expenses.
+Both parties will need to fill out a Financial Statement indicating all income and expenses.
 The party seeking maintenance must show a need and that expenses outweigh any income.
-The other party must also have the ability to pay the shortfall.
+The other party must also have the ability to pay Spousal Maintenance.

 What is Financial Disclosure?

-In family law matters when couples are dividing property, the Family Law Rules stipulate that each party must disclose to the other values of assets and debts.
+In family law matters when the parties are dividing property, the Family Law Rules stipulate that each party must disclose to the other values of assets and debts.

 This not only includes property such as furniture, cars, art and the like.
-It also includes trusts (whether trustee or beneficiary), shares, managed funds, all financial resources, real estate, whole or part ownership of a business, superannuation, tax liabilities and any property that has been disposed of in the 12 months prior to separation.
+It also includes trusts (whether trustee or beneficiary), shares, managed funds, all financial resources, real estate, whole or part ownership of a business, superannuation, tax liabilities and any property that has been disposed of or acquired in the 12 months prior to separation or after separation respectively.

 Parties will be required to provide copies of bank and credit card statements for the previous 12 months and copies of tax returns for the previous 3 years.
 For the former matrimonial home, market appraisals by 3 real estate agents is a good way to start and formal valuation is only required if the parties cannot agree on a value.
 It is advisable to start collecting documents as soon as possible after separation.